IBM-MIL/MILCarouselCollectionView/README.md

 This of course is the lazy way to fix the problem.
 Eventually you would want to specify which specific web domains you want the app to accept.
 For more information about this try [this article](http://www.neglectedpotential.com/2015/06/working-with-apples-application-transport-security)

-- To pass an array of `image url strings` to the collection view and have the MILCarouselCollectionView handle this using its **built in asychronous image url downloading and caching** we can do:
+- To pass an array of `image url strings` to a MILCarouselCollectionViewController and it handle this using its **built in asychronous image url downloading and caching** we can do:

 	```	swift
 	self.carouselCollectionViewController.setToHandleImageURLStrings()